 This meaty legume is a powerhouse of superfood energy goodness thanks to its excellent sources of protein, fiber, iron, potassium, zinc, and folate.

 Lentils are also rich in selenium.
 Without this mineral, you’ll have lower energy levels.
 That makes lentils a natural mood-enhancer!

 Make a comforting meal and energizing one, like this One Pot Balsamic, Chicken, Carrots & Lentils made healthy with EVOO, veggies, and lentils.

 Chocolate as a superfood energy option?
 Yep!
 Raw cacao is an incredibly healthy treat.
 You can find it in powder form to add to smoothies or put in desserts.

 Chocolate in its most natural form is naturally sweet, yet sugar free.
 You really can’t beat that!

 Raw cacao contains a variety of unique phytonutrients, including high amounts of sulfur, magnesium and phenylethylamine.
-It’s also an excellent source of monounsaturated fat, cholesterol-free saturated fat, vitamins, minerals, fiber, natural carbohydrates, and protein.
+It’s an excellent source of monounsaturated fat, cholesterol-free saturated fat, vitamins, minerals, fiber, natural carbohydrates, and protein as well.